Insight: Battered by war, Syrian army creates its own replacement

 "After the events began, our leadership started to lose faith in the army and its effectiveness on the ground in a war like this.
 The Syrian army is an aging one.
 There is a lot of routine.
 A lot of soldiers fled.
 Some joined armed gangs (the opposition)," said a 35-year old military commander by telephone from Damascus.
 He withheld his name for safety reasons.

 "So we got the idea to make the National Defence Forces.
-They started out as popular committees patrolling their neighborhoods.
+They started out as popular committees patrolling their neighbourhoods.
 Then they became armed groups.
-And in late 2012, they were legitimized under the name National Defence Forces (NDF)."
+And in late 2012, they were legitimised under the name National Defence Forces (NDF)."

 Pro-Assad militias used to be called 'shabbiha', derived from the Arabic word for ghost.
 Since their inception, they have had a sectarian bent.
 They were feared by the Sunni majority, who accuse the shabbiha of several massacres of Sunnis.

-These once shadowy groups are being reorganized, trained and transformed.
+These once shadowy groups are being reorganised, trained and transformed.
 They have branded themselves as a volunteer reserve army.
 NDF fighters say the military even pays their salary.

 But the creation of this parallel wing to the army could have dangerous consequences.
 The NDF system may reinforce the sectarian dimensions of a bloody conflict that has already killed more than 70,000 people and driven millions from their homes.